 Who Can Borrow a Hotspot?

-Hotspots may be borrowed for 3 weeks.
-Renewals are not permitted.
+Hotspots are available for a 14- day loan, with 1 renewal if no one else is waiting.
 Hotspots must be returned to the library and may not be checked out again for at least a 24-hour period.

 Reserving a Hotspot